 The Bioengineering (M.S.) program provides a broad engineering and biotechnology curriculum, while offering a focus on a specific engineering track that best fits students' interests and career choices.
 This combination gives our bioengineering graduates professional flexibility, a distinct competitive advantage in the ever-changing field of bioengineering.
 The Department of Civil and Environmental Engineering is the home department for bioengineering students in the Environmental Biotechnology track.

 Dual Degree Master's Program (with Tufts Gordon Institute)

 Develop your innovation, leadership and management skills and build your technical depth with the Dual Degree Master's Program.
-You’ll earn two degrees: an M.S. offered by the Department of Civil and Environmental Engineering, and an M.S.
-Innovation & Management (MSIM).
-You earn both degrees in an accelerated time frame (as little as two years) and at a reduced cost.
-Contact email@example.com for more information.
+You’ll earn two degrees: an MS offered by the Department of Civil and Environmental Engineering, and an MS in Innovation & Management (MSIM).
+You earn both degrees in an accelerated time frame (as little as two years) and at a reduced cost with a guaranteed $20,000 tuition discount.

 Joint/Dual Degree Master’s Program (with Urban and Environmental Policy and Planning)

 Civil and Environmental Engineering participates in both Joint and Dual M.S. degrees with the Department of Urban and Environmental Policy and Planning.
 A joint degree consists of one master’s degree awarded by two graduate departments when a student meets the core masters’s requirements of both departments.
 A dual degree consists of two master’s degrees awarded for work done in distinct disciplines.